 - First you need to open the PDF on your iPhone/iPad, this can be done through eMail, Safari, or where ever you encounter the PDF

-- Once the PDF is open, click on the “Open in iBooks” button in the upper right corner
+- Once the PDF is open, tap on the “Open in iBooks” button in the upper right corner

 - Anytime you open a PDF with iBooks like this, it stores a copy in your iBooks library for accessing later

 If the “Open in iBooks” button is not immediately visible, be sure to wait for the full PDF to download, then tap on the document again and it should become visible.

 This is really nice because it lets you access those PDF files on your iOS / ipadOS device later even when you are not online, and you can skim through it like any other iBook within the app, because it literally downloads the PDF to your device whether it’s from the web or an email.